Subham-R/Sparkify-Predict-Customer-churn/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to udacity for the dat as part of udacity course.
+Must give credit to udacity for the data as part of udacity course.
 Feel free use the code and other info in this repo for all your references whenever required.